-Our Team includes Dr. Ahvie Herskowitz, a board certified Internist with Immunology and Cardiology training.
+Our Team includes Dr. Ahvie Herskowitz.
+He is a board certified Internist with Immunology and Cardiology training.
 He is the founder of the San Francisco Stem Cell Treatment Center, (SFSCTC) where patients are receiving stem cell treatments, using their own stem cells, as part of their rejuvenation and regeneration strategies.
 You can receive a stem cell procedure and be treated for multiple indications, i.e., as an anti-aging strategy as well as for a particular joint or joints for osteoarthritis of the knee – all on the same day!

 We offer cutting edge services and treatments, including many Intravenous (IV) including microanalyzing testing, (thoroughly researched natural and homeopathic medicines and supplements as well as dietary consultations) by our Nutritionists – and all services are reviewed and collaborated with the entire Team at Anatara Medicine.